Why a dedicated page on hours and prices

 When booking is worth it

-For the municipal staircase booking is generally not needed: you pay (when applicable) at the entrance.
+For the municipal staircase booking is not needed: you pay the €2 at the entrance.
 In high season, however, parking can fill up by mid-afternoon: arrive early.

 For the private accesses, booking makes sense especially if: